raibtoffoletto/chocolat-shop/README.md

 rm WeatherForecast.cs Controllers/WeatherForecastController.cs
 ```

-This is will be our minimal `Program.cs`:
+And this is will be our minimal `Program.cs`:

 ```cs
 WebApplicationBuilder builder = WebApplication.CreateBuilder(args);